juliuscc/heos-api/README.md

 #### heos.discoverAndConnect([options])

--   `options`: {bindOptions: {port: number, address: string}}
+-   `options`: { timeout?: number, port?: number, address?: string } || number

-Finds one HEOS device in the network, and connects to it.
-A promise is returned that will resolve when the first device is found, or reject if no devices are found before `timeout` milliseconds have passed.
+Finds one HEOS device in the network, and connects to it. `port` and `address` of `options` is for connecting to a user specified network interface.
+A promise is returned that will resolve when the first device is found, or reject if no devices are found before `options.timeout` or `options` (type `number`) milliseconds have passed.
 If the function resolves it will resolve with a HeosConnection.
-Optional discover settings can be set by `options`, namely `port` and `address` for connecting to a network interface.

 ```js
 heos.discoverAndConnect().then(console.log)